-Implementation -This objective will be realized by the following commercial zones: Central Commercial (C-1), General Commercial (C-2), Waterfront Heritage (W-H) and Industrial/Commercial (I-C) zoning designations of the Land Development Ordinance.
+This objective will be realized by the following commercial zones: Mixed Use (MX), Commercial (C), Waterfront Heritage (W-H), Waterfront Industrial (W-I), and Industrial/Commercial (I-C) zoning designations of the Land Development Ordinance.

 [ORD.
 304 5/1/01]

-- 1. Central Commercial.
-The focus of this district is the central business district encompassing the mall area, north along Broadway to Market Street and south to portions of Golden Avenue.
-Primary activities in this district will be retail stores, service establishments, financial institutions, business and professional offices, cultural attractions, and public facilities. - 2.
-General Commercial.
-These areas are intended to provide for all other retail trade, commercial service and professional activities that constitute the essential base of the city's economy.
-Appropriate locations for commercial development include (1) established commercial areas, and (2) highway corridors not committed to less intensive land uses. - 3.
+- Mixed Use.
+The Mixed Use district encompasses Coos Bay's downtown and other areas of the city where mixed use developments provide a variety of mutually supporting retail, service, office and medium or high density residential uses.
+Primary land use activities in this district include retail stores, service establishments, financial institutions, medium and high density housing, business and professional offices, cultural attractions, and public facilities. - Commercial.
+The Commercial district is located along Ocean Blvd, Newmark and in Empire's established commercial area as well as other areas of the City where retail trade, commercial service, professional activities, and higher density residential development are permitted. - 3.
 Industrial/Commercial.
-These areas are intended to provide for a compatible mixture of commercial and light industrial activities that are also essential to the city's economy.
-An industrial/commercial area is a new classification and is consistent with the policy of insuring existing land use integrity.
-Much of Coos Bay's traditional light industrial and restricted industrial use zones are actually commercial/industrial because city ordinance has historically allowed the compatible mix mentioned above.
-Appropriate locations for commercial/industrial development are generally those areas north and south of the downtown commercial core and near U.S. Highway 101, and to a lesser extent near Lockhart Avenue, Easterly from 7th Street. - 4.
+A mixture of commercial and light industrial activities are permitted in Industrial/Commercial as reflected in the Comprehensive Plan map. - 4.
 Waterfront Heritage.
-The focus of this district is to provide diversity to the economy by providing a mixed use area to include: existing waterfront industrial uses, new water oriented, water-related and non water-related service businesses, and amenities and attractions which encourage public access to and enjoyment of the waterfront and also non-waterdependent industrial uses.
+The focus of this district is to provide diversity to the economy by providing a mixed use area to include: existing waterfront industrial uses, new water oriented, water-related and non water-related service businesses, and amenities and attractions which encourage public access to and enjoyment of the waterfront and also non-water- dependent industrial uses.
 This area is intended to reclaim the city's waterfront heritage and express pride in its past and present by redeveloping Front Street as a vital commercial area which evokes, but does not necessarily duplicate, the Front Street of early Marshfield.

 [ORD.
-304 5/1/01] - 5.
+304 5/1/01]

+- 5. Waterfront Industrial.
+The purpose of this district is to reserve the waterfront for uses which require water access for successful operation, to support the economic well-being and stability of the city's maritime economy, to preserve lands determined to be exceptionally suited for water-dependent and water-related uses, and to provide opportunities for multi-unit residential development. - 6.
 Hollering Place.
 The focus of this district is to provide a mix of uses and activities that will complement and connect with the existing business district to the east and act as a catalyst to help spur additional development and investment in the Empire area.
 The area is intended to increase the pedestrian connection to the water and create the Story Trail as laid out in the Hollering Place Master Plan, adopted December 2, 2008, which presents the unique history of the Hollering Place.